sovahc/hplip_Laserjet_1010_1015_patch/README.md

 # install hplip build dependencies
 sudo apt build-dep hplip

-# get hplip source code (will be unpacked into current directory)
+# get hplip source code (It will be unpacked to the current directory)
 apt source hplip

 # go to hplip source code directory